NikhithaMara/EBS-Volume-Type-Auto-Conversion-using-AWS-Lambda-and-EventBridge/Readme.md

  | 🔒 **Secure by Design**     | IAM roles restrict access to only required AWS services.                               |
  | 📉 **Cost Optimization**    | Enforces `gp3` usage to improve performance over `gp2`.                                |

+#### Upgrading EBS Volumes to gp3: How It Works on AWS and Why It Matters:
+⚙️ How AWS Changes Volume Performance with gp3
+- Switching an EBS volume from gp2 to gp3 updates its performance settings without replacing the disk.
+AWS adjusts IOPS and throughput via software, delivering faster, more  consistent I/O while the volume stays attached and online.
+- Think of it like increasing speed limits on a highway without rebuilding the road.

+💾 What Is EBS Storage?
+- EBS volumes look like physical disks to your EC2 instances but are actually virtualized storage managed across multiple physical devices by AWS for durability and scalability.

+🚀 Why Choose gp3?
+- Faster and more consistent IOPS and throughput
+- Independent provisioning of performance
+- Better cost efficiency than gp2
+- In short, gp3 offers better, flexible performance at lower cost.